 When your ulnar nerve is compressed or damaged, it causes sensations similar to when you hit your “funny bone,” including sharp, shooting pain, tingling, and weakness in your forearm and hand.

-If you have an acute elbow injury, contact Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group right away for expert orthopedic care.
+If you have an acute elbow injury, contact Upper Extremity Specialists of Ortho 1 Medical Group right away for expert orthopedic care.
 You should also make an appointment if you have elbow pain that doesn’t subside after a couple of days of rest.

 Prompt medical attention is also necessary if you have numbness, weakness, or lose the ability to grasp or hold an object in your hands.

-At Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group, Dr. Downing, Dr. Brereton, and the team offer a comprehensive range of operative and nonoperative treatments for all types of elbow injuries.
+At Upper Extremity Specialists of Ortho 1 Medical Group, Dr. Downing and the team offer a comprehensive range of operative and nonoperative treatments for all types of elbow injuries.

 Before recommending any treatment, your doctor performs a thorough exam that may include X-rays, MRIs, and nerve conduction studies to diagnose the condition causing your pain and pinpoint the problem.